 "Male, 40 years old, and anorexic"

 I’m not bringing any medical expertise to this blog post.
-I’m merely speaking out for a minority, albeit one on the rise: in May this year, BBC News reported that the number of males being treated as outpatients for eating disorders in England has increased by 27% – double the rate for females (13%) – over the past three years.
+I’m merely speaking out for a minority, albeit one on the rise: in May 2017, BBC News reported that the number of males being treated as outpatients for eating disorders in England has increased by 27% – double the rate for females (13%) – over the past three years.

 What’s my story?